SamRagusa/Checkers-Reinforcement-Learning/README.md

 ## Synopsis

-This code defines a checkers board, and the ability to officiate a game of checkers between two AI which are playing using the rules I played with as a child (will be changing it to traditional American rules shortly).
-These rules are the same as American rules, but without requiring captures be made whenever possible.
+This code defines a checkers board, and the ability to officiate a game of checkers between two AI which are playing using the rules I played with as a child, which are the same as traditional American Checkers (English Droughts), except that a win can only be achieved by capturing all of the opponents pieces.
 Two AI are defined to compete in checkers, one based in reinforcement learning and one in alpha-beta pruning.

 ## Alpha-Beta Pruning AI